Union

 Solution No good solution so far.

-but which does not group polygons which touch only at points.
+What is needed is a function similar to ST_ClusterIntersecting but which does not group polygons which touch only at points.

 Union Groups of Adjacent Polygon, keeping attribution for singletons

-with a zero (or very small) distance
+Solution Use ST_ClusterDBSCAN with a zero (or very small) distance

 Union with Gap Removal